What does it mean when a bank is failing or likely to fail?

 - preventing market disruption

-The ECB, which directly supervises over 120 significant banks in the euro area, closely cooperates with the Single Resolution Board throughout the resolution process.
+The ECB, which directly supervises around 120 significant banks in the euro area, closely cooperates with the Single Resolution Board throughout the resolution process.

 Step 1 – Recovery and resolution planning